-Standard / Interpretation Description Effective from periods beginning on or after the following date IAS 39, IFRS 4, 7, 9 and 16 Interest rate benchmark reform - phase 2 01 January 2021 IAS 37 Onerous contracts - cost of fulfilling a contract 01 January 2022 IFRS Standards Annual improvements to IFRS standards 2018 - 2020 01 January 2022 IAS 16 Property, plant and equipment: proceeds before intended use 01 January 2022 IFRS 3 Reference to the conceptual framework 01 January 2022 IFRS 17 Insurance contracts 01 January 2023 IAS 1 Classification of liabilities as current or non-current (amendments to IAS 1) 01 January 2023 IFRS 10 and Sale or contribution of assets between investor and its Available for optional IAS 28 associate or joint venture (amendments to IFRS 10 and IAS adoption / effective 28) date deferred indefinitely
+Standard / Interpretation Description Effective from periods beginning on or after the following date IFRS Standards Annual improvements to IFRS standards 2018 - 2020 01 January 2022 IAS 16 Property, plant and equipment: proceeds before intended use - Amendment 01 January 2022 IFRS 3 Reference to the conceptual framework - Amendment 01 January 2022 IFRS 17 Insurance contracts and amendments 01 January 2023 IAS 1 Classification of liabilities as current or non-current - Amendment 01 January 2023 IAS 8 Definition of Accounting Estimate - Amendment 01 January 2023 IAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments 01 January 2023 IAS 1 and IFRS Disclosure of Accounting Policies - Amendments 01 January 2023 Practice Statement 2 IFRS 10 and IAS Sale or contribution of assets between investor and its Available for 28 associate or joint venture - Amendments optional adoption / effective date deferred indefinitely

-The standards, interpretations and amendments with effective date of 01 January 2021 will not have any material impact on the Company's financial statements, whereas for other above-mentioned standards, interpretations and amendments, the Company is currently assessing the implications on the Company's financial statements on adoption.
+The standards, interpretations and amendments not effective will not have any material impact on the Company's financial statements, whereas for other above-mentioned standards, interpretations and amendments, the Company is currently assessing the implications on the Company's financial statements on adoption.

-31. FINANCIAL RISK MANAGEMENT
+30. FINANCIAL RISK MANAGEMENT